KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive on Windows
 -------------------

 **Kdenlive** runs only on 64bit version of Windows.
 Kdenlive runs on Windows 7 and newer.
-We can not guaranty that Kdenlive runs on server or embedded Windows version.
+We cannot guarantee that Kdenlive runs on server or embedded Windows version.

 Kdenlive is available as an install and as a standalone version.

 - Install version: Needs administrator rights and gets installed on your local machine.
 It's also listed as a program.

-   - it's available for all users on your computer.
+   - It's available for all users on your computer.

    - The Kdenlive files are always located in the same folder.